Oncolytic Virotherapy for Multiple Myeloma Using Vesicular Stomatitis Virus

 Project researchers hope that through a two-stage process, a single dose of a newly developed oncolytic virus will destroy all multiple myeloma cells in the body.

-This project builds on research from 2013, in which Multiple Myeloma SPORE investigators administered a large dose of an oncolytic measles virus to a patient with multiply relapsed myeloma that was resistant to all available therapy.
-This patient had a dramatic response to the measles virus therapy and is still in remission.
+This project builds on research from 2013, in which SPORE investigators administered a large dose of an oncolytic measles virus to a patient with multiply relapsed myeloma that was resistant to all available therapy.
+The patient had a dramatic response to the measles virus therapy and entered long-term remission.

 The IFNβ gene that has been inserted into the new virus makes it safer, more potent and more specific for myeloma therapy.
 The NIS gene allows researchers to image the location of virus-infected cells in a treated patient.